AmeliaES/SQL_UKBiobank_duckDB/exercises.md

     FROM INFORMATION_SCHEMA.COLUMNS
     WHERE TABLE_NAME = 'BaselineCharacteristics';
     ```

+    It's also possible to run the following which will return a list of all the tables:
+    ```SQL
+    .tables
+    ```
+    Note that this is case sensitive, `.tables` is an object.
+And `.TABLES` won't work.

     </details>

 * Return meta data about all field IDs and their field description in the "Touchscreen" table.